-I'd tried for two council seats in the last couple of years as the problems of sexism within politics requires more women to step forward and redress the gender imbalance.
+I've stood for selection in two council seats in the last couple of years, as the problem of sexism within politics, requires more women to step forward and redress the gender imbalance.

-The Labour Women's network is fantastic in offering training and support to women who want to stand for selection and election.
-I really enjoyed the training I did in 2011 and would encourage any woman who is considering standing for their CLP or their Council seat, to do the same.
+The Labour Women's Network is fantastic in offering training and support to women who want to stand for selection and election.
+I really enjoyed the training I did in 2011 and would encourage any woman who is considering standing for their CLP or their Council seats, to do the same.

 My most recent campaign is called Parking Points and I wrote about it for The Guardian, here.

 It highlights that people with learning disability, Alzheimers disease and other invisible disabilities who moved from Disability Living Allowance, to Personal Independence Payments had their Blue Badges taken away.

 I'm pleased to say that my petition has garnered cross party support from Shropshire Council, when it was raised at the scrutiny committee by Councillor Pam Moseley, earlier this year.